trading-education | 05-11-25

 “A prop firm’s rules aren’t barriers to success — they’re the blueprint for it.
 The traders who respect structure are the ones who keep their funding.”

-Key Evaluation Factors to Review
+Key 2026 Evaluation Factors

 Cost, Profit Split, and Payout Ethics